magpiedin/fileRenameR/README.md

     - **oldname** = a list of the old filenames (with their full filepath and full filename)
     - **newname** = a corresponding list of the new filenames (also with full filepath and name)

-2. Save the CSV in this project directory, alongside the fileRename.R script
+2. Save the CSV in this project directory, alongside the `fileRename.R` script

-3. Run the script -- preferably from within RStudio (for the error-handling reason noted above)
+3. Run the `fileRename.R` script -- preferably from within RStudio (for the error-handling reason noted above)